EPFLiGHT/predicting-poverty-through-time/README.md

 <h2 align="center">Run the code</h2>
 </div><br>

+> **Deprecated**: Unfortunately, so far the usage of [colab-ssh](https://github.com/WassimBenzarti/colab-ssh) has been prohibited by Google Colab.
+You can still follow the procedure at your own risk (see Google Colab [FAQ](https://research.google.com/colaboratory/faq.html#limitations-and-restrictions)).
+However, we suggest you to skip the next section and simply use Google Colab directly through your browser.

 We will present a step-by-step guide to setup the environment, download the data and test the model.

-⚠ Disclaimer: we'll use [Google Colab](https://colab.research.google.com/) to execute our code, [VS Code](https://code.visualstudio.com/) as IDE and [ngork](https://ngrok.com/) to connect remotely to the Google Colab server.
+⚠ Disclaimer: we'll use [Google Colab](https://colab.research.google.com/) to execute our code, [VS Code](https://code.visualstudio.com/) as IDE and [ngork](https://ngrok.com/) to authenticate to the Google Colab server.
 We strongly recommend to use our configuration, in particular Google Colab, as you will directly have access to tools like [Google Earth Engine](https://earthengine.google.com/), [Pytorch](https://pytorch.org/), as well as the GPUs to speed up intensive computations.
 However, some of the steps shown are independent from the specific configuration you'll decide to adopt.

-### Google Colab Setup
+### Google Colab SSH Setup

 In order to setup the SSH connection to Google Colab follow these steps: